perripez/t1a1_portfolio/README.md

 # t1a1_portfolio Perri Adkins

 ## Site Plan / Map

+### Purpose:
+To communicate my portfolio clearly and effectively.
+A simple design that is easy to use, shows information about me, my experience & qualifications, contact details and blog.

 ### Goals:
 - Keep users interacting/interested in site
 - Clear call to actions